kaiyumcg/KTween/README.md

-## A tweening system like DoTween.
+## A tweening system like DoTween for Unity Engine

 Unlike DoTween, this lets you add predicates on tween operations.